Skip to content

 - Always iron your canvas before beginning to paint to get out any creases or wrinkles!

 - If you want to hang your painting, but do not want to put holes in your wall or all the hassle of framing your canvas, you can use double-sided tape, glue dots, or reusable adhesive tabs!
 Quick, easy, and a cheap way of displaying your artwork!

-- Make sure to clean your brushes thoroughly between colors.
-It helps to dip the brush into your water, then wipe it against the paper towel, and repeating until there is hardly any color left in the brush.
+- Make sure to clean your brushes thoroughly between colours.
+It helps to dip the brush into your water, then wipe it against the paper towel, and repeating until there is hardly any colour left in the brush.

 - Moisten your brush before putting it in the paint.
 We recommend dipping the brush in a cup of water and then drying the excess water off on a paper towel before dipping the tip of your brush into the paint pod.

 - Dip the tip!
 To make the most precise strokes, conserve paint, and prevent your brushes from getting dried up and hard, just use the tip of your brush!
 It makes it much easier to paint the fine details in these kits!